Guide: Blown Logic - a Historical & Technical Appraisal of the Porsche 911 3.0 Turbo (930)

 Pirelli’s new low profile P7 tyres were now fitted as standard.

-The rear spoiler’s secondary engine cooling grille was made considerably larger.
+The rear spoiler’s supplementary cooling slot was made much larger.

-Also noteworthy was a new six-year anti-corrosion warranty that far exceeded the guarantee given by any other high performance manufacturer of the time.
+Also noteworthy was a new six-year anti-corrosion warranty that far-exceeded the guarantee given by any other high performance manufacturer at the time.

-There were changes to the options list too: 16-inch diameter wheels became available (with a 4.222 final drive ratio) as did right-hand drive, a full leather interior and Turbo decal kit.
+There were changes to the options list too: 16-inch diameter wheels became available (with a 4.222 final drive ratio) as did right-hand drive, a full leather interior and a cool Turbo-branded decal kit.

 USA Version

-North American customers were supplied with a US-legal 930 for the first time.
+North American customers were supplied with a US-legal 930 for the first time during the 1976 model year.
 These cars featured a revised Type 930/51 engine with additional emissions equipment that cost 15bhp.
 Peak power was now 245bhp at an unchanged 5500rpm.

 1977 Model Year J-series